asappresearch/flambe/README.md

 [![Documentation Status](https://readthedocs.org/projects/flambe/badge/?version=latest)](https://flambe.ai/en/latest/?badge=latest)

-Welcome to Flambé, a `PyTorch <https://pytorch.org/>`_-based library that aims to abstract away the boilerplate code tradtionally involved in machine learning research.
+Welcome to Flambé, a [PyTorch](https://pytorch.org/)-based library that aims to abstract away the boilerplate code tradtionally involved in machine learning research.
 Flambé does not reinvent the wheel, but instead connects the dots between a curated set of frameworks.
 In doing so, Flambe's core area of focus is to create the best possible user experience.
 With Flambé you can: